hashesDAO/docs/FAQ.md

 Any member of the Hashes DAO can propose a Permutation to the community in the [Hashes Discord](https://discord.com/channels/895057713279676427/895391609586323457).

 ### Who is the sponsor in a Permutation?
 A sponsor, typically the initial proposer, is elected during the proposal process to ensure the successful operation and fulfillment of the Permutation.
-The sponsor acts as the project manager for the Permutation and is empowered to make Permutation-specific executive decisions on behalf of the DAO.
+The Sponsor acts as the project manager for the Permutation and is empowered to make Permutation-specific executive decisions on behalf of the DAO.

 ### What is the Snapshot vote and what does it do?
 The Snapshot vote is a non-binding vote that acts to gauge the overal community sentiment and support for a Permutation.
-It is important to note that the results of the Snapshot vote are non-binding.

 ### If a Snapshot vote is non-binding why do it at all?
 A Snapshot vote is a means of gauging community support for a Permutation, and prevents unnecessary on-chain governance proposals that will be highly likely to fail.
 It is important to note that a succesful Snapshot vote does not imply that the subsequent on-chain governance vote will be simialrly successful; however, an unsuccessful Snapshot vote strongly implies that the on-chain governance vote will fail.

-### What is the on-chain governance proposal and what does it do?
+### What is an on-chain governance proposal and what does it do?
 An on-chain governance proposal is the formal process that allows Hashes DAO NFT holders to vote on proposed actions or changes to the Hashes DAO smart contract.
-Accessing the DAO's treasury assets to fund a Permutation requires an on-chain governance proposal.
+As an example, accessing the DAO's treasury assets to fund a Permutation requires an on-chain governance proposal.

 ### How many DAO NFTs are needed to make an on-chain governance proposal?
 10 DAO NFTs.